rapPayne/angular_in_3_weeks/labs/3.2 Handling forms/README.md

 # Handling forms
 <!-- Time: 15min -->

 ## Binding the area
 We've been able to display the area a waiter is assigned to but we haven't been able to have them select it yet.
-When we're finished with this next exercise, they'll choose an area from the dropdown box and you can watch it change.
+When we're finished with this next exercise, they'll choose an area from the dropdown box and you can watch it change in every component.

 1. Edit `areas.component.ts` and inject the `AreaService` we created earlier.
-Create a new property called area and tie it to the AreaService's area:
+Create a new property called area and tie it to the AreaService's area.
+Oh!
+And while we're here,
 ```typescript
 export class AreasComponent {
   area = this._areaService.area;                    // <-- Add this